yeoedward/yeoedward.github.io/_posts/2016-04-06-undergrad.md

 __Courses Not Taken__

 I specifically regret not having taken [Principles of Programming Languages][15312].
 I hear of this fabled type theory, and how programming languages are type systems, but know nothing of it.
-Also [Parallel Computing][15418], which seems like it will only become more important (especially with the rise of deep learning).
+Also [Parallel Computing][15418], which seems like it will only become more important.

 __Web Development/Being Professional__